nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Example:** `food_intake_update d/31 Mar 2021 n/tomato c/20 f/40 p/50`

 **Note**: The given food intake item must exist in order for update to work.
-Not all nutrient fields are required and only the specified nutrient fields will be updated with the new value while the other vales remain unchanged.
+Not all nutrient fields are required and only the specified nutrient fields will be updated with the new value while the other values remain unchanged.
+For instance, the original fat value of tomato is 35g and you want to change to 40g, you can run `food_intake_update d/31 Mar 2021 n/tomato f/40`.

 **Expected output:**